Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * I plan to implement the sequential loading of elements on scroll.
 So as the user scrolls down elements pop into view.

 * I plan to password protect my downloadable traditional CV, as I don't want all my personal details to be readily available online.
 Once I've instituted that feature I will upload my actual CV as opposed to the dummy one that is currently there.

+* I plan to make the contact form functional.

 ## Issues / Room for Improvement